lofar-astron/DP3/docs/index.rst

   DP3 DP3.pset parm1=value1 parm2=value2 ...

 The steps to perform have to be defined in the parset file.
 They are executed in the given order, where the data are piped from one step to the other until all data are processed.
-Each step has a name to be used thereafter as a prefix in the keyword names specifying the type and parameters of the step.
+The provided name of each step is used as a prefix in the keyword names that specify the type and parameters of the step.

 The most basic parset is as follows.
 It copies the DATA column of the MS and flags NaN and infinite data.